 If you turn off a shower faucet and the water keeps dribbling out of the shower head, a natural instinct is to crank the handle closed as hard as you can.
 Unfortunately, this may only make things worse.
 Be sure the faucet handle is turned all of the way off, but don’t over-tighten it!
 This may damage the valve.

 When working on shower faucets, place rags in the tub or shower floor beneath the faucets and over the drain to protect the surfaces and prevent small parts from being dropped down the drain.
 Before opening up a shower valve, turn off the water supply.
 In some houses, a shut-off valve is located in the bathroom, near the shower, or in the basement.
 If you can’t find the shower shut-off valves, turn off the water supply to the entire house.
-For more about this, see How to Shut Off the Water Supply.
+For more about this, see How to Turn Off the Water to Your House or a Single Fixture.

 light bulb clip art graphic for Don's Advice